Intellectual property in Singapore

 3. Know the cost of registering a PBR in Singapore

-4. Understand how to conduct a thorough search to make sure your PBR hasn't already been protected in Singapore.
+4. Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your PBR hasn't already been protected in Singapore.
+An IP professional can help you with this.

 How to apply